aguilerajul/U.Game.Feedback/README.md

 			Comments: NVARCHAR(512)

 			CreatedDate: DateTime
-2. The relationship between Users and UserFeedbacks is One to Many
+2. The relationship between Users and UserFeedbacks is One to Many, that means that 1 user can create multiples Feedbacks only if he is comming from a different session.

 ### API Routes and Payloads
 1. Feedback API